Shopkeeper has been crunching the £££ numbers

 At £1.99 each, 10.95 (or 14.6) packs are £21.79 (or £29.05) a year.
 That's £43.58 (or £58.10) in two years.
 Or £65.37 (or £87.15) in three.

-The miUK Cosmetic Squares are £7.80.
+The Cosmetic Pads are £7.80.
 OK you might need two packs.
 Still I think we can safely call this a great saving.

 Time to make the switch?
 Or help someone make the switch?